• Skip to main content

 • group accounts (if appropriate)

-However, there are exceptions to the above rules depending on whether the company is small or micro company.
+However, there are exceptions to the above rules depending on whether the company is a small or a micro company.

 The company’s board of directors must approve the accounts before they send them to the company’s members: